Kellogg's: 2021 strike

 In October 2021, over a thousand employees at four Kelloggs manufacturing plants in the United States went on strike for better working conditions and higher wages.
 Two months into the strikes, Kelloggs fired all the striking workers and posted their jobs in December after negotiations with the BCTGM union failed.
 During the talks, Kelloggs had threatened to move jobs to Mexico if the union did not agree to Kelloggs' proposal.
 Kelloggs also filed a lawsuit against the union.
-As a result, several calls for a boycott went viral.

 Political involvement

 Genetically modified foods labelling

-Kellogg's donated around US$2 million opposing California Proposition 37, a 2012 ballot initiative that, if enacted, would have required compulsory labeling of genetically engineered food products.
-In March 2016, though, they vowed to label all of their products with genetically modified organisms as such by 2020.
+Kellogg's donated around US$2 million to oppose California Proposition 37, a 2012 ballot initiative that would have required mandatory labeling of genetically engineered food products.
+In March 2016, it announced plans to label its products with genetically modified organisms by 2020.

 Climate change

 In August 2014, Kellogg's called on the President to support the Paris Agreement on climate change.
 In 2016, Kellogg Company urged President-elect Donald Trump to "continue the Paris Climate Agreement".